Soulmates2/Score-Based-Point-Cloud-Denoising/README.md

 ```

 ## Acknowledgement
-We borrowed dataset, hyper-parameter setting and rendering code from author.
+We implemented the whole pipeline of denoising network with libraries `pytorch`, `pytorch3d`, `pytorch-cluster` and `point_cloud_utils`.
+We borrowed datasets, hyper-parameter setting and basic skeleton code of denoising model from authors.

 ## Citation
 ```
 @InProceedings{Luo_2021_ICCV,
     author    = {Luo, Shitong and Hu, Wei},